fix

 Invalidating JWTs

 Developers don’t always remember to invalidate JWTs when users log out or change their passwords.
 This means that if a user logs out of an application, the JWT should become invalid, and if someone tries to use the same JWT, it should not work.
-But if developers do not invalidate the JWT, it can cause issues.
+However, if developers do not invalidate the JWT, it can cause issues.

 Imagine a library where a user logs into an app that uses JWTs.
 The next person comes in and uses the same computer without closing the browser.
 They can then go to the browser history, find the same site, and use the JWT key.
 This poses a risk of account takeover, especially in shared spaces.